and while I disagree on a few different subjects in the book, I do like his chapters about how reality is like using a computer and

 1. Wikipedia lists the first song as Townshend's

-"Teenage Wasteland" from the BBC production.
+"Teenage Wasteland" from

-This dour piano version of "Baba O'Riley" is nice but Lifehouse clearly has to begin with "Baba O'Riley"
+This dour piano version of "Baba O'Riley" is nice but Lifehouse clearly has to begin with "Baba O'Riley".

 This is the only change I made to the running order as suggested by Wikipedia.